A Neural Network Approach for Stochastic Optimal Control: Neural Network Approach

 To learn the parameters of the neural networks in an unsupervised way (that is, assuming neither analytic values of $\Phi$ nor optimal control trajectories), we approximately solve the minimization problem

 where the terms in the objective function consist of penalty functions for violations of the BSDE system and the HJB PDE, the control objective, and penalty terms for the terminal condition, respectively, and are defined below.
+The exponent $p\in\{1,2\}$ allows one to choose between different norms for the loss function.
+In our numerical examples, we use $p = 1$ as it gives much faster convergence.
 The relative influence of each term is controlled by the components of $\beta \in \R^5_{+}$.
 Different choices of $\beta$ allow us to experiment with different learning approaches; for example, setting $\beta_1 = \beta_4 = \beta_5=1$ and $\beta_2=\beta_3=0$ provides the same loss function as in~\cite{raissi2018forward} while $\beta_1=0$ and $\beta_i>0, \; i\in \{2,3,4,5\}$ gives the loss function used for deterministic OC problems in~\cite{onken2020neural}.

 We penalize the violation of the BSDE~\cref{eq:HJB_BSDE} via